Deepak-147/zoom-token/README.md

 }
 ```

-Similarly to get a **SDK JWT** pass 'sdjwt' as query param in the request.
+Similarly to get a **SDK JWT** pass 'sdkjwt' as query param in the request.